keeferrourke/capitaine-cursors/README.md

 Everything you need to build the xcursor theme is found in `src/`, and the prebuilt theme is found in `bin/xcursor/`

-There is also a Windows cursor theme available in `bin/windows/`, though it is not buildable from source.
+There is also a Windows cursor theme available in `bin/windows/`, though it is not buildable from source due to the broken nature of Microsoft's operating system.
 It also will not receive substantial updates.

 ## License
 Capitaine cursors is based on KDE Breeze cursors, as such it falls under the same license.
 Capitaine cursors is LGPLv3.
 See COPYING for more details.

-## Notes
-The PNGs files in `src/` were exported directly from the SVG sources in the Inkscape GUI when I initially made this cursor theme -- I plan to modify the build script such that only the SVG source will be required to build in the next release.

 ## Installation
 ### \*NIXes, \*BSDs, and possibly others